matthewamaiale/mattsblog/content/blog/gap-year/index.md

 ## Meet interesting people
 Building unique skills is one of the easiest ways to meet super interesting people too.
 You'll naturally be able to spark up conversations with people of similar interests and build a mutual connection.

-I’ve gotten the opportunity to meet so many incredible people based on mutual connections of leaving school, entrepreneurship, running, and even learning Spanish.
+I’ve gotten the opportunity to meet so many incredible people based on mutual connections of leaving school, journaling, running, and even learning Spanish.

 If you don't know where to start then join a gap year community, find online forums for your interests, or chat with alumni at your university.

 - **Student communities:**
   - [Remote students](https://remotestudents.co/) (gap year community)
+  - [Hiatus Work](https://www.hiatus.work/) (gap year community)
   - [Lunchclub](https://lunchclub.ai/) (have a virtual 1:1 networking lunch)
-  - [Hiatus Work](https://www.hiatus.work/) (gap year community)
   - [Happy Valley Capital](http://www.hvcpsu.com/) (Penn State students and alumni only)

 <img alt="AWS Loft" src="./IMG_1238.jpg" style="border-radius: 5%; width: 75%; height: auto;">